camillevuillaume/stm32_helloworld/README.md

 # stm32_helloworld
-Cmake project to cross-compile STM32 Cortex M applications and run them on QEMU.
+Cmake project to cross-compile STM32 Cortex M4 applications and run them on QEMU, with printf support.

-You can develop your library (in the project directory "library") and test it with a working STM32 environment, including support for printf directed to UART.
+You can develop your library (in the project directory "library") and test it with QEMU emulating an STM32 Cortex M4 MCU.
+The software included support for printf redirected to UART.
 The main.c file is located under "testprogram/Core/Src/".
 It continuously sends "Hello world" to UART1.

 ## Depedencies and prerequisites